 Downlink data transmission(#3459)

+(#203)(#3757)If the current AP MLD transmits a ST execution response frame that indicates accepted status to a non-AP MLD (in the Reconfiguration Status List field in the ST execution response) in response to an ST execution request sent by the non-AP MLD, the current AP MLD may transmit DL frames to the non-AP MLD for a duration of DLDrainTime after the reception of the acknowledgement of the ST execution response, unless the DLDrainTime duration is terminated early according to rules in this section (see Figure 37-x3).
+After the expiration or early termination of DLDrainTime, the current AP MLD should refrain from transmitting DL data frames to the non-AP MLD.

+(#203)NOTE 1 – The current AP MLD might transmit DL frames to the non-AP MLD in the interval between receiving the ST execution request and transmitting the ST execution response.

+(#203)NOTE 2 – The current AP MLD continues to transmit DL frames to the non-AP MLD if the ST execution response indicates rejected status.

-When the non-AP MLD receives an ST execution response to an ST execution request sent by the non-AP MLD, (#3006)(#3367) the non-AP MLD may receive the individually addressed buffered DL Data frames from its current AP MLD [M#338](#520)for a period of DLDrainTime if the DLDrainTime is greater than 0.
-During the period of (non-zero) DLDrainTime, the following applies:
+When the non-AP MLD receives an ST execution response to an ST execution request sent by the non-AP MLD, (#3006)(#3367) the non-AP MLD may receive the individually addressed buffered DL Data frames from its current AP MLD [M#338](#520)for DLDrainTime if the DLDrainTime is greater than 0.
+During the (non-zero) DLDrainTime, the following applies:

 [M#337] The non-AP MLD is not required to listen to any Beacon frames of the APs affiliated with the target AP MLD.